List on Bids44 →

 Known Issues — Reported by Real OnePlus Nord CE 3 Owners

-Occasional Green Tint on AMOLED Displays.
-Some Nord CE 3 owners, as reported on Reddit’s r/OnePlus and XDA Developers forums, have noted a slight green tint appearing on the display, especially at very low brightness levels in dark mode.
-This is often a panel lottery issue and while usually not critical, it can be noticeable.
+Green Tint on AMOLED Display.
+A sporadic but known issue with AMOLED panels across various brands, some Nord CE 3 users have reported a slight green tint appearing on their display, particularly noticeable at low brightness levels or on dark backgrounds.
+This is often a hardware lottery and can worsen with age.

 Warranty Status Timeline